Horizon-Hosting/documentation/src/pages/legal/acceptable-use-policy.md

 ## Cooperation with law enforcement

-Horizon Hosting may also access and disclose any information (including transactional information) related to a Customer’s or User’s access and use of Horizon Hosting Services for any lawful reason, including but not limited to, complying with law, protecting Horizon Hosting rights or property, protection Users from fraudulent, abusive or unlawful use of such services.
+Horizon Hosting Limited may also access and disclose any information (including transactional information) related to a Customer’s or User’s access and use of Horizon Hosting Limited Services for any lawful reason, including but not limited to, complying with law, protecting Horizon Hosting Limited rights or property, protection Users from fraudulent, abusive or unlawful use of such services.

 ---

 ## Filters

-Horizon Hosting reserves the right to install and use any software to detect and report violations of this AUP, including software designed to filter or terminate access to the Services.
-By accepting and using the Services and allowing Users to use the Services, User consents to allowing Horizon Hosting to collect information to help enforce the AUP.
+Horizon Hosting Limited reserves the right to install and use any software to detect and report violations of this AUP, including software designed to filter or terminate access to the Services.
+By accepting and using the Services and allowing Users to use the Services, User consents to allowing Horizon Hosting Limited to collect information to help enforce the AUP.